iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ct.covid19.exposurenotifications___minted14005/report.md

 > Do your part, wear your mask, keep your distance and install the app<br> :date: __2020-11-13 05:39:02__

-> I had no problems downloading this app on my Android phone.
-The more people who download this app will make this more effective.
-Will ask friends and family to download as well.<br> :date: __2020-11-12 23:18:58__

 #### 3-star reviews